Jenelle Evans’ Ex Nathan Griffith Hospitalized: ‘Suck It Up Buttercup’

 — Nathan J. Griffith (@GroundLevelUp) January 30, 2017

 In his post, Griffith simply posted a picture of himself in a bed and a hospital gown and then used emoticons to explain that he may have gotten food poisoning.
-He posted emoticons of food, a sick face and other emoticons that could hint he wasn’t feeling well.
+He posted emoticons of food, a sick face, and other emoticons that could hint he wasn’t feeling well.
 And while people didn’t really care that he was sick, others merely wanted to know details about his life.

 When Teen Mom 2 returned this year, Jenelle Evans was in court to confront Nathan and his then-girlfriend Jessica Henry.
 They were all in court to talk about the supposed assault charge that Jenelle was facing for throwing a mason jar at Jessica.
-Griffith wanted justice for his girlfriend and some people are wondering if they are still together.
+Griffith wanted justice for his girlfriend, and some people are wondering if they are still together.
 Based on reports, the two have split thanks to a domestic abuse incident.

 “Are you still with Jessica?” one person questioned Nathan, to which another person added, “Nope.
 Pretty sure he beat her.
 I believe there was even an assault charge.”